This page tells you about reflexology for people with cancer. You can find information about

 A sharp or tender feeling (or what reflexologists sometimes describe as a crunchy sensation) can indicate that an area of your body is out of balance.
 Therapists think that you become ill when energy pathways are blocked, and unblocking them can restore energy and balance.

-People with people with cancer may try reflexology as a way to
+People with cancer may try reflexology as a way to

 - Relax and cope with stress and anxiety